damian-pm/prestashop_examples/examples/ModuleProductThumbnail/README.md

 # Module Product Thumbnail

-App mounted to product gallery photo and thumbnails, so you can turn pages like i demo flipbook
+App mounted to product gallery photo and thumbnails, so you can turn pages like in demo flipbook

 -- Not tested